Pool Inspection Checklist

 Pool Safety Features

 Never assume the previous owner followed required safety measures without checking them out yourself.
-Before closing on the house, ensure that if any necessary safety features are missing, the seller either remedies the problem or takes it off the final purchase price so you can fix it yourself.
+Before closing on the house, ensure all necessary safety features are present.
+Then, the seller should remedy the problem or take it off the final purchase price so you can fix it yourself.

 Physical Condition of Pool

-While some issues are easy to see, some structural deterioration is more subtle and harder to detect.
-Check the pool finish to ensure the interior appears uniform, smooth, and free of stains, streaks, or other types of discoloration.
+While some issues are easy to see, some structural deterioration or damage is more subtle and harder to detect.
+Your inspector should check the pool finish to ensure the interior appears uniform, smooth, and free of stains, streaks, or other types of discoloration.
 Some staining is typical and easy to remedy, but other types of staining are harder and more expensive to remove.

-Likewise, older pool finishes may have some small cracks due to aging, which is normal, but it’s essential to ensure these are not signs of more serious underlying structural problems.
-It would be best to examine the tile along the waterline for cracks and chips.
-Also, check the grout between the tiles to ensure the tile is entirely surrounded and hasn’t deteriorated with use.
+Likewise, older pool finishes may have some small cracks due to aging.
+This is normal, but ensuring these are not signs of more serious underlying structural problems is essential.
+Examining the tile along the waterline for cracks and chips is a good check for those problems.
+Also, your inspector should check the grout between the tiles to ensure the tile is entirely surrounded and hasn’t deteriorated with use.

 Check if the decking is even or if it is lifting in areas.
 Lifting can be a sign of more significant problems and may require a partial or complete replacement of decking material, which can be very costly.